acorn-io/runtime/docs/docs/39-Authoring Acornfiles/01-best-practices.md

 When dealing with stateful applications, use a unique container per instance.
 Do **not** use scale for stateful applications.
 This ensures each instance has a unique and stable FQDN.
 Scaling up and down is always deterministic.

-Each application container should use `depends_on` for the instance before it.
+Each application container should use `dependsOn` for the instance before it.
 This will ensure that only one application container is taken down at a time.